-Physical therapy (PT) services are skilled services which may be delivered by a physical therapist or other health care professional acting within the scope of a professional license.
+This document addresses physical therapy (PT) services, skilled services which may be delivered by a physical therapist or other health care professional acting within the scope of a professional license.
 Physical therapy is used for both rehabilitation and habilitation.

 Rehabilitative services are intended to improve, adapt or restore functions which have been impaired or permanently lost as a result of illness, injury, loss of a body part, or congenital abnormality involving goals an individual can reach in a reasonable period of time.
 Benefits will end when treatment is no longer medically necessary and the individual stops progressing toward those goals.

 Habilitative services are intended to maintain, develop or improve skills needed to perform activities of daily living (ADLs) or instrumental activities of daily living (IADLs) (see definitions) which have not (but normally would have) developed or which are at risk of being lost as a result of illness, injury, loss of a body part, or congenital abnormality.
 Examples include therapy for a child who is not walking at the expected age.

 The terms "physical therapy" and "physiotherapy" are synonymous.

 Note: The availability of rehabilitative and/or habilitative benefits for these services, state and federal mandates, and regulatory requirements should be verified prior to application of criteria listed below.
 Benefit plans may include a maximum allowable physical therapy benefit, either in duration of treatment or in number of visits.
 When the maximum allowable benefit is exhausted, coverage will no longer be provided even if the medical necessity criteria described below are met.

 Note: Please see the following related documents for additional information:

 Rehabilitative physical therapy (PT) services are considered medically necessary when ALL the following criteria are met: